BC-348 WWII Shortwave Aircraft Liaison Receiver

 I drilled a 1/16" hole through the new brass screw shaft at the base end to accept the brass pin.
 The final shaft screw length (~.875") needs to allow the pin to travel forward and back the full length of the slot without the threaded shaft unscrewing from the knob shaft.

 The reassembled components.
-After reinstalling the rebuilt assembly into the coil form, the brass pin is reinserted through the coil form slot and into the hole in the core base.
+After reinstalling the rebuilt assembly into the coil form, the brass pin is reinserted through the form's slot and into the hole in the core base.

 Crystal Filter

 The crystal filter wasn't working so with my frequency meter and o'scope I did a rough check of the frequency response of the crystal filter in-circuit which is illustrated in the drawing.
-This gave me an approximation of the center frequency which had drifted a bit from the design frequency of 915Kc.
-Then I checked the IF alignment and discovered the IF transformers were peaked on ~908Kc, so I realigned the IF to ~918Kc and the filter came to life - just needed to get everyone operating on the same center frequency.
+This gave me an approximation of the center frequency which has apparently drifted a bit from the design frequency of 915KC.
+Then I checked the IF alignment and discovered the IF transformers were peaked on ~908KC, so I realigned the IF to 918KC and the filter came to life - just needed to get everyone operating on the same frequency.

 |